R-S-P-MODELS/CSV_Data_Analysis/README.md

 shiny::runGitHub(repo="CSV_DATA_Analysis",username="R-S-P-MODELS")

 A more recent version of this file can be run by building the dockerfile by cloning this repository and using docker build .

+The user may pull the docker image from docker hub as well with docker pull rspmodels/dataanalysis